 They were — and still are — needed desperately.

-Luckily, in recent years, from a new addition to the Sesame Street team (who else loves Julia?!), to some fantastic new children’s stories, there has been a push among many industries to create awareness about autism and neurodiversity, including efforts to foster empathy and and understanding, too.
+There’s been a huge push in recent years to showcase our beautiful, diverse world in more prominent ways.
+And luckily, from a new addition to the Sesame Street team (who else loves Julia?!), to some fantastic new books featuring neurodiverse characters, this push has included a campaign to raise awareness about autism and neurodiversity, including efforts to foster empathy and understanding.

-We are so passionate about this book list, and the stories you will find here, and we truly hope you find the following titles as valuable and important as we do.
+I’ve been so heartened by the recent stories that have come into our lives featuring neurodiverse children!
+We are incredibly passionate about this book list and the valuable stories you will find here, and we truly hope you find the following titles as beautiful and important as we do.
+Happy reading!

 Books for Autistic Children & Neurodiverse Kids: